The $P_{cs}(4459)$ pentaquark from a combined effective field theory and phenomenological perspective

-But theoretical errors in the masses make it unpractical to determine the spin of the new pentaquark from spectroscopy alone and further theoretical explorations (particularly regarding decays) will be welcomed.
-In contrast the existence of two possible $\bar{D}^* \Xi_c$ molecules, plus three other strange hidden-charm pentaquarks, holds up well within the expected uncertainties of a phenomenological approach.
-As happened with the $P_{cs}$, these additional pentaquarks could eventually be observed by means of their $J/\Psi \Lambda$ decays and future experiments might be able to observed them.
+But theoretical errors in the masses make it unpractical to determine the spin of the new pentaquark from spectroscopy alone.
+In this regard, the partial decay widths of the two spin configurations to $J/\psi \Lambda$, where the $P_{cs}$ have been discovered, approximately differ by a factor of four, making the $J = \tfrac{3}{2}$ configuration considerably easier to detect in this channel.
+Of course this is only true provided all other effects are similar.
+Independently of their spin, the existence of two possible $\bar{D}^* \Xi_c$ molecules tends to hold up well within the expected uncertainties of a phenomenological approach.
+As happened with the original $P_{c}(4450)$, future experiments could further determine whether there are really two $\bar{D}^* \Xi_c$ states and which is their mass difference.